Trinomials, singular moduli and Riffaut's conjecture: Small discriminants

 \paragraph{Sieving} Now we sieve our list modulo every prime ${p\ge p_2}$, by deleting from the list the discriminants~$\Delta$ with ${(\Delta/p)=1}$.
 The list was emptied after ${p=163}$ for ${X=10^{11}}$ and after ${p=79}$ for ${X=10^{6}}$.

 The bottleneck steps are building the list of discriminants and sieving modulo~$p_2$: they require most of processor time and memory.
-The total running time on the same computer was less than 5 minutes for ${X=10^{11}}$ and less than 0.1 second for ${X=10^6}$. \end{proof}
+The total running time was less than 5 minutes for ${X=10^{11}}$ and less than 0.1 second for ${X=10^6}$. \end{proof}

 Now we are ready to prove Theorem~\ref{thhbiggerthree}.

 \begin{proof}[Proof of Theorem~\ref{thhbiggerthree}] The range ${|\Delta|\le 10^5}$ is Proposition~\ref{pletentofive}.
 Now assume that~$\Delta$ is trinomial in the range ${10^5\le |\Delta|\le 10^{11}}$.
 Then~$\Delta$ is odd by Proposition~\ref{podd}.
 If ${10^6\le |\Delta|\le 10^{11}}$ then ${(\Delta/p)=1}$ for some prime ${p\le 163}$.
 Corollary~\ref{cdeltapone} implies that ${163>3|\Delta|^{1/2}/\log|\Delta|}$, which is impossible when ${|\Delta|\ge10^6}$.